DAIS: Automatic Channel Pruning via Differentiable Annealing Indicator Search: Experiments

 \subsection{Case Study}

+\para{Recoverability.} According to \thirdrebuttal{Guo \textit{et al.}}~\cite{guo2016dynamic}, over-pruning or incorrect pruning might happen in the pruning process and lead to degraded performance, and therefore the recoverability is necessary for a good pruning algorithm.
+Therefore, we visualized the differentiable annealing indicator search procedure on ResNet-20 in TABLE~\ref{appendix:tab:recoverable}.
+For every 20 epochs, we collected the number of output channels with $\widetilde{I}_l^i>0.5$.
+We observed that the number of output channels did not decrease monotonically, and some channels were recovered as the training proceeded.
+For example, in the second convolutional layer, the number of output channels was decreased to 3, and then recovered to 7.
+The recoverability revealed that DAIS could rectify the mistakes of over-pruning or incorrect pruning, which might also explain the effectiveness of DAIS.

-\para{Robustness of DAIS.} We first explore the impact of a shorter training scheme.
-The ``DAIS.e50'' trains 50 epochs for the differentiable annealing indicator search procedure and gets similar performance with the original DAIS, indicating the efficiency of DAIS.
-The second experiment explores the impact of different temperature decay schemes. ``DAIS.cosine'' leverages a consine decay scheme $\sigma(n) = 49\times (1-cos(\frac{\pi}{2}n/N_{\text{max}})) + 1$, while ``DAIS.smallT'' adopts a smaller termination temperature by $\sigma(n)=99\times n/N_{\text{max}} + 1$.
-All variants get similar performance, which verifies the robustness of DAIS to the normal temperature decay schemes.
+\dif{ \para{Robustness of DAIS.} We first explored the impact of a shorter training scheme.
+The ``DAIS.e50'' trained 50 epochs for the differentiable annealing indicator search procedure and got similar performance with the original DAIS, indicating the efficiency of DAIS.
+The second experiment explored the impact of different temperature decay schemes. ``DAIS.cosine'' leveraged a consine decay scheme $\psi(n) = 49\times (1-cos(\frac{\pi}{2}n/N_{\text{max}})) + 1$, while ``DAIS.smallT'' adopted a smaller termination temperature by $\psi(n)=99\times n/N_{\text{max}} + 1$.
+All the corresponding results were shown in TABLE~\ref{tab:robustness}.
+We also explored the effect of the $\alpha$ initialization in TABLE~\ref{tab:init}.
+All variants got similar performance, which verified the robustness of DAIS to the normal temperature decay schemes and $\alpha$ initialization. }

-\para{Recoverability.} According to~\cite{guo2016dynamic}, over pruning or incorrect pruning might happen in the pruning process and lead to degraded performance, and therefore the recoverability is necessary for a good pruning algorithm.
-Therefore, we visualize the temporary pruning results within the search procedure in the supplementary.
-The visualization shows that some pruned channels are recovered as the search proceeds, and the recoverability might also explain the effectiveness of DAIS.
+\para{One-shot capability of DAIS.} We conducted an iterative pruning scheme on MobileNet, denoted by ``Iterative-$i$'' in \rebuttal{Table~\ref{tab:iterative}}.
+Similar to most iterative pruning schemes~\cite{liuautocompress,zhu2017prune}, the pruning rate was set to be large (45\%) in the first round and gradually increased 10\% in latter rounds.
+The experimental result showed that the original one-shot DAIS obtained slightly better performance than ``Iterative-$3$'', indicating the differentiable search procedure could effectively search the pruned models in a one-shot manner.